 Driver & Passenger Insurance: Driver and passenger insurance (seguro de ocupantes) is usually optional and can be added to insurance policies.
 Driver protection allows the driver of a vehicle involved in an accident to claim for bodily injury for himself, including compensation for his incapacity to work or for his beneficiaries should he be killed.
 There are usually various optional levels of driver and passenger accident insurance, e.g. from 3,000€ to 30,000€ for death and permanent disability.

-Special Insurance: Special insurance can be purchased for contents and accessories such as an expensive car stereo system.
+Special Insurance: Special insurance can be purchased for car accessories and extra equipment fitted to your vehicle such as an expensive car stereo systems.

 Insurance premiums in Spain are among the lowest in the E.U, although they vary considerably according to numerous factors, including the following: